Back to insights

 Let’s start with the first two bills – the Climate Corporate Data Accountability Act (CCDAA) and Climate-Related Financial Risk Act (CRFRA).

-The CCDAA requires companies that do business in California and have more than $1 billion in total annual revenue to publicly disclose their scope 1, 2, and 3 emissions to a dedicated reporting organization, from 2026 onwards.
+The CCDAA requires companies that do business in California and have more than $1 billion in total annual revenue to publicly disclose their Scope 1, 2, and 3 emissions to a dedicated reporting organization, from 2026 onwards.
 This bill applies to both public and private companies and will affect over 5,000 businesses operating in California.

 The CRFRA mandates the submission of reports that address climate-related financial risks in accordance with the recommendations from the Task Force on Climate-Related Financial Disclosure (TCFD) framework.
 The first report must be prepared by 2026, with subsequent reporting occurring every two years.
 It applies to US entities that operate in California and have a total annual revenue of at least $500 million.